-To line manage the schools Health & Safety Officer.

-Ensure that the school’s Health & Safety policy statement is clearly communicated and available to all people.
+Ensure that the school’s Health & Safety policy statement is clearly communicated and available to all..

 Ensure that regular communication on health and safety issues takes place.

 Ensure systems are in place to enable the identification of hazards and risk assessments